A look at Deepika Padukone's jaw-dropping net worth in 2023

 Deepika Padukone’s net worth

-The total net worth of Deepika Padukone is USD 60 million approx. (INR 500 crore).
-The actress charges USD 3 million approx. (INR 30 crores) for a movie role.
-Her monthly income is USD 365,769 (INR 3 crore), while she earns USD 4 million approx. (INR 40 crore) annually.
+The total net worth of Deepika Padukone is USD 60 million approx. (RM273 million approx.).
+The actress charges USD 3 million approx. (RM13 million approx.) for a movie role.
+Her monthly income is USD 365,769 (RM1 million approx.), while she earns USD 4 million approx. (RM18 million approx.) annually.

 Deepika Padukone’s earnings from brand endorsements

 She also earns a hefty amount from several brand endorsements that she has signed up for.
-The Pathaan actress charges USD 975,466 (INR 8 crore) for one endorsement.
+The Pathaan actress charges USD 975,466 (RM4.4 million approx.) for one endorsement.
 Deepika Padukone’s net worth had seen a rapid rise of 40% in the last three years.

 Her net worth growth in the last four years